TwirlingGoddess/Order-Book/README.md

 - Price
 - Volume
 - Type (bid or ask)
-Closed orders​ are orders that are already filled; ​Open orders​ are orders that have not yet been matched.
+Closed orders​ are orders that are already filled; ​Open orders​ are orders that have not yet been matched

-### Task 6: Testing Redux
-Try to deploy to heroku and connect CLI as well if you have time.